-9 foods you need to try in Kyrgyzstan (plus one that’s negotiable).
+9 Foods you need to try in Kyrgyzstan (plus one that’s negotiable).

 Traditional Kyrgyz cuisine is centred mainly around meat, with a few staple dairy products.
 If you are wondering what on earth you are going to eat when you visit Kyrgyzstan, you are in for a treat.
 (Well, a food-adventure anyway).